mktcode/dynamic-nuxt-gh-pages/README.md

 [Demo](https://mktcode.github.io/dynamic-nuxt-gh-pages/post/my-post-title)

-Last part of the path is dynamic.
+Last part of the route is dynamic.

 ## How it works